Contrary to how it sounds, deferred maintenance can be useful. It just depends on how you use it.

 If you’re already in the transition process and looking at how to optimize your PM plan, check out our checklist below.

-- higher productivity (less administrative tasks, faster information flow
+- Higher productivity (less administrative tasks, faster information flow)

-- improved communication (instant notifications, easier technician collaboration on-site and off-site)
+- Improved communication (instant notifications, easier technician collaboration on-site and off-site)

-- more accountability (who did what and how long it took to complete)
+- More accountability (who did what and how long it took to complete)

-- increased data accuracy (inventory control, work schedule overview, usage rates, asset history, etc. – accurate reports drive informed decisions)
+- Increased data accuracy (inventory control, work schedule overview, usage rates, asset history, etc. – accurate reports drive informed decisions)

-At the end of the day, maintenance software was developed with the sole purpose of helping maintenance professionals be more efficient at what they do.
-Organized maintenance departments that have reasonable budgets available should rarely have problems with big maintenance backlogs.
+At the end of the day, maintenance software was developed with the sole purpose of helping maintenance professionals be more efficient.
+If you struggle with deferred maintenance and you don’t use any maintenance software, you should seriously consider upgrading to one like Limble CMMS.

 If you are interested in other ways in which Limble can help improve your maintenance department, don’t hesitate to get in touch, we’re always up for a chat.